-This person manages relations, and the flow of information, with the Postal Police and the competent authorities, and has the task of coordinating, within the TIM Group, the process of abuse management, in accordance with the relevant legislative framework.
-Furthermore, TIM has adopted an organizational and management model pursuant to Legislative Decree 231/2001, aimed at preventing offences that may result in liability for the Company.
+This person manages relations, and the flow of information, with the Postal Police4 and the competent authorities, and has the task of coordinating, within the TIM Group, the process of abuse management, in accordance with the relevant legislative framework.
+Furthermore, TIM has adopted an organizational and

-&lt;sup>2 Software created to compromise the security of a computer or IT systems and devices.
+2 Software created to compromise the security of a computer or IT systems and devices.
 The term is a combination of the words malicious and software.

-In 2020 the Safe Web light version, with no parental control feature, was launched at a cost of 1.90 EUR/month.
-CNCPO -National Center for the Fight against Online Child Pornography, CNAIPIC - National Center against Digital Crime for the Protection of
+3 In 2020 the Safe Web light version, with no parental control feature, was launched at a cost of 1.90 EUR/month.

+4 CNCPO -National Center for the Fight against Online Child Pornography, CNAIPIC - National Center against Digital Crime for the Protection of Critical Infrastructure.